alfredodiaz53/big-bang/docs/guides/deployment-scenarios/sso-quickstart.md

     echo $REGISTRY1_PASSWORD | docker login https://registry1.dso.mil --username=$REGISTRY1_USERNAME --password-stdin | grep "Succeeded" ; echo $? | grep 0 && echo "This validation check shows your registry1 credentials are valid, please continue." || for i in {1..10}; do echo "Validation check shows error, fix your registry1 credentials before moving on."; done

     export KEYCLOAK_IP=$(cat ~/.ssh/config | grep keycloak-cluster -A 1 | grep Hostname | awk '{print $2}')
-    echo "\n\n\n$KEYCLOAK_IP is the IP of the k3d node that will host Keycloak on Big Bang"
+    printf "\n\n$KEYCLOAK_IP is the IP of the k3d node that will host Keycloak on Big Bang\n"

     export WORKLOAD_IP=$(cat ~/.ssh/config | grep workload-cluster -A 1 | grep Hostname | awk '{print $2}')
-    echo "$WORKLOAD_IP is the IP of the k3d node that will host Workloads on Big Bang" echo "Please manually verify that the IPs of your keycloak and workload k3d VMs look correct before moving on."
+    printf "$WORKLOAD_IP is the IP of the k3d node that will host Workloads on Big Bang\n\n" echo "Please manually verify that the IPs of your keycloak and workload k3d VMs look correct before moving on."
     ```